-Frisco's original Downtown Master Plan (1998) provides requirements for the Original Town Residential (OTR) and Original Town Commercial (OTC) district.
+Frisco's original Downtown Master Plan (PDF) (1998) provides requirements for the Original Town Residential (OTR) and Original Town Commercial (OTC) district.

 The Original Town Residential (OTR) standards are designed to facilitate a residential fabric of homes that adhere to historic guidelines.
 These zoning standards accommodate both the smaller parcels found in this district and the fact that most building sites contain multiple parcels.

 The Original Town Commercial (OTC) encourage a traditional, pedestrian-oriented district with a vertical mix of businesses and residential uses.